-No matter how tiny they may seem, when rats get into your house, they have the capability of wreaking havoc.
+No matter how tiny they may seem, when rats get into your house to make nests, they have the capability of wreaking havoc.
 They are irritating and can cause a lot of physical damage to your house as well as pose health issues.
 Rats chew up furniture, cables, spoil stored food and spread contagious diseases.
 Therefore, before they get a chance to get into your home and rain down destruction, it’s safe to rat-proof your home.

 The average home has about 12 entry points rats could get in; this is a very disturbing realization.
 If you are serious about keeping them out, then you need to check every entry point and ensure they are sealed.